 …But better than nothing

 COVID is still very much present, but two years into the pandemic, we are finally beginning to live with it.
+The sobriety community has adapted to COVID.
 In-person meetings have been back for a while, but the changes that isolation forced have not entirely gone away.
 In fact, hybrid meetings – which you can attend virtually or in person – are common now.